 It is a small shotgun microphone and uses its connection point as a mount.
-In terms of the mic system, it features a cardioid capture pattern, which focuses on capturing directly in front of the capsule to ensure intelligible and clear audio.
+It features a cardioid capture pattern, which focuses on capturing directly in front of the capsule to ensure intelligible and clear audio.

 While crafted for iPhone and iPad use, the mic offers a 3.5mm TRS headphone socket that can be used for backup analog recording but is mainly used for direct monitoring while recording with an iOS device.